 Community outreach: St. Paul’s has a long and active history of outreach programs and events.
 We can be found feeding the hungry, providing shelter and aid for the homeless and working poor, and fundraising for outreach at events like the twice-yearly rummage sales and the much-loved Valentine’s Tea.
 Members of St. Paul’s give of their money and time, but parishioners tell us that actively working for those in need is what’s most important.
 Some of our more prominent ministries and work follow.

 - St. Paul’s Commons St. Paul’s is leading the bold development of St. Paul’s Commons, an affordable housing facility with new community space, to be constructed on the east side of our campus.
 The project will provide 40+ studio and one-bedroom apartments for low-income adults, as well as ample space for Trinity Center and other community group activities.
-A dedicated committee of St. Paul’s members has been at work on the project with non-profit developer Resources for Community Development for about 3 years.
-The City of Walnut Creek has committed over $5 million toward the project, and the project is expected to be fully funded by early 2018.
+A dedicated committee of St. Paul’s members has been at work on the project with non-profit developer Resources for Community Development for several years.
+The City of Walnut Creek has committed over $5 million toward the project, and the project is expected to be completed in 2019.
 More importantly, St. Paul’s activism with Trinity Center and St. Paul’s Commons has resulted in a shift in the City’s policies and budget to more actively address the issues of homelessness.
-Groundbreaking for St. Paul’s Commons is anticipated in early 2018.

 - Rummage Sales Twice a year since the 1960s, St. Paul’s stages a grand “resale store,” raising approximately $15,000 annually to support our Outreach ministries.
 Volunteers work diligently to receive, sort, price and sell donated clothing and household goods.
 It’s a “high feast,” and well-known throughout the area.
 Proceeds are distributed to charities in alignment with the Millennium Development Goals.